YOUR PARTICIPATION IS KEY!

 Holistic Clinics ~ For you (the soul), your body and mind

-Retreats Centers ~ To give knowledge & preventive medicine
+Retreats Centers ~ To share knowledge & spread preventive medicine

 In our Eco-Village Projects, funding can also be generated from our Holistic treatments, Educational efforts and our cottage industries ~ our Vastu & Sadhu Huts ~ and from its organic farming, honey sales, khaki cloth spinning, and all artistic crafts.